Sagararora198/Todo/README.md

 - [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh

-use " npm run dev " to run on localhost live server is available on "https://sagararora198.github.io/Todo/"
+use " npm run dev " to run on localhost. live server is available on "https://sagararora198.github.io/Todo/"

 This is a straightforward website designed for organizing your tasks using Vite.
 The application uses  context API and local storage, ensuring that the state persists even after refreshing the page or restarting the URL.
 Users can effortlessly add, update, delete, and mark tasks as completed, providing a seamless and persistent todo management experience.